shoumodip/nvim-tasks/README.md

 ![Deadlines](img/deadline.png)

 ## Near Deadlines
-Deadlines which are less than 3 days away, are highlighted as a warning.
+Deadlines which are less than or equal to `g:tasks_warntime` (3 by default) days away, are highlighted as a warning.
 This is **really** useful as it can be seen at a glance the deadlines approaching and the urgent tasks without inspecting the dates.

 ![Near Deadlines](img/deadline_near.png)